ericspod/rise_summer_school_25/dockerfile_examples/README.md

 The Dockerfile in this repo demonstrates installing requirements with pip in an efficient way and how to run inference with a mounted directory of inputs.
 It also uses the slim Python base image but installs PyTorch as a dependency of MONAI, so the version it gets will be different from what's in the previous example image.

+One thing to note is that it copies the contents of the repo into the image with `COPY . /app`.
+Instead, one can clone the repo into the `/app`  directory with `git clone https://github.com/ericspod/MONAI_101 /app` and then the following commands can run as normal.
+This allows a Dockerfile to be defined without local data, however it does man that `git` needs to be installed in the image and the .git directory will be present if not deleted explicitly.